-An Adjunct Instructor works for the college on a part-time basis teaching one or multiple courses during a given semester.
-However, future courses are not assured.
-As with all Faculty, the primary responsibility of an Adjunct Instructor is to provide the coordination, planning, preparation, presentation, and evaluation of classroom instruction and related activities.
+This position is a Full-time Exempt level position, as defined by policy to mean working a minimum of 40 hours per week.
+The primary responsibility of an Instructor is to provide the coordination, planning, preparation, presentation, and evaluation of classroom instruction and related activities.
 The instructor is responsible for performing assigned duties during the day, evening, or weekend on any Wichita Area Technical College campus/off-campus locations as assigned.
-At a minimum, the related activities include instruction, instructional counseling, recruiting and all duties as directed by the Program Director, Associate Dean, Dean, Chief Academic Officer, or the President.
+At a minimum, the related activities include instruction, instructional counseling, academic planning, serving on various committees, recruiting, participating in local, state, regional, and national professional activities and organizations as needed.
+An instructor performs all duties as directed by the Dean, VP, or the President.

 Essential Duties and Responsibilities:

 1. Provides leadership for developmental reading and writing courses as well as PACER English model.